College Programs for Veterans at Richmond Community College

 If you’re interested in applying for VA education benefits at RCC, proceed with the following steps:

-- Review the Veterans Affairs Procedures.
-It is also available in the RichmondCC Student Handbook.
+- Review the Veterans Affairs Procedures in the RichmondCC Student Handbook.

 - Apply for benefits with the U.S. Departmet of Veterans Affairs.
 If you need assistance completing the application, please contact our VA School Certifying Official at (910) 410-1727.

 - Submit all official high school, college, and military transcripts to the RichmondCC Admissions Office.
 Official military transcripts can be requested through Joint Services Transcripts (JST).
 For Air Force transcripts visit http://www.au.af.mil/au/ccaf/transcripts.asp.